 Life Has No Intrinsic Value, Meaning, or Purpose

 Few people would deny that the universe exists.
 But does it have to exist?
 Naturalism would have to say that it does not.
 It would actually be more likely that the universe did not exist.
 And, once existing, it would be highly implausible that it would be suited for intelligent life.
 That the universe exists, is habitable, and that we can observe it, are all nothing but highly unlikely events with no explanation.
 We are simply a highly unlikely random outcome (intelligent human life) of an extremely implausible event (the universe coming into existence).

-In that scenario, what gives a person any more intrinsic value that a rock or a virus?
-While you may have value to yourself.
-And others may find value in having you around.
-You are fundamentally no different that anything else in this universe.
+In that scenario, what gives a person any more intrinsic value than a rock or a virus?
+While you may claim value for yourself, and others may find value in having you around, you are fundamentally no different that anything else in this universe.
 And your presence in it will have no lasting impact.

 You might enjoy the brief moments of your life.
 And you might be able to give meaning and purpose to your existence.
 But how is your meaning or purpose any better than that of a coronavirus?
 The universe does not care that you exist.
 And you serve no useful purpose within the universe.